 Once you know how many letters you need, it’s important to then choose the right evaluators who can demonstrate your critical thinking skills, your dedication to the profession, and your positive qualities.
 Most schools prefer letters from veterinarians and science professors.
-Develop a positive relationship with the veterinarian(s) and professors you interact with.
+Develop a positive relationship with the veterinarians and professors you interact with.
 Let them get to know you, so they can write a meaningful letter that provides evidence, with specific detail and examples, of your ability to be successful as a DVM student and future professional.
 Now’s the time to reach out and ask them for a letter of recommendation.

-Ruth Schroeder indicates that “Letters are critically important as they provide additional evidence, from respected professionals, of your ability to be successful academically and professionally; as well as the opportunity for those evaluators to speak to your ‘soft-skills’ such as teamwork, leadership, professional communication, self-confidence, initiative, and personal maturity”.
+Ruth Schroeder indicates that “Letters are critically important as they provide additional evidence, from respected professionals, of your ability to be successful academically and professionally; as well as the opportunity for those evaluators to speak to your ‘soft-skills’ such as teamwork, leadership, professional communication, self-confidence, initiative, and personal maturity.”

-Helpful tip: Don’t wait until the last minute!
+Helpful tip: don’t wait until the last minute!
 Reach out early for your letters to give your evaluators enough time to put together a thoughtful letter.

-Helpful tip: The Association of American Veterinary Medical Colleges (AAVMC) maintains Veterinary Medical School Admissions Requirements, a comprehensive guide of member schools.
+Helpful tip: the Association of American Veterinary Medical Colleges (AAVMC) maintains Veterinary Medical School Admissions Requirements, a comprehensive guide of member schools.

 8. Submit your application with confidence

 Your vet school application has a lot of moving pieces.
 When you can, download or log into the application in advance so you are fully prepared to address each section.
-Pay close attention to the sections that require documents to be uploaded and be sure you’ve paid any required application fees.
+Pay close attention to the sections that require documents to be uploaded and be sure you’ve paid application fees.

 While you wait to hear back on your application, start practicing for your interviews.
 Practice makes perfect and schools want to see you shine in your interview.

-Helpful tip: Practice your interview with your supervisor or even better, an alum from your school of choice!
+Helpful tip: practice your interview with your supervisor or, even better, an alum from your school of choice!
 The more you practice, the more confident you’ll come across to the admissions committee.